 Negotiated privacy and security protections on behalf of a global insurance conglomerate in connection with a cloud-based HR solution for a global workforce.
 As part of negotiating the entire agreement for the client, review included examination of security controls (including security audits and certifications) and European data protection / privacy laws.

-Ongoing advice and representation of global email marketing company on compliance with European data protection laws
+Ongoing advice and representation of global email marketing company on compliance with U.S. privacy laws and European data protection laws.

 Represented a metals manufacturer in connection with the negotiation of a multi-tower global information technology outsourcing transaction.
 In connection with such representation, ensured that adequate protections were in place to protect the privacy and security of client data including, without limitation, requiring the vendor to agree to EU model clauses in connection with the transfer of personal data from the European Union.

 Revision of security and privacy provisions in a form of distribution agreement to be used globally by a global logistics provider.

 Representation of telecommunications provider in connection with global strategic alliance with a global outsourcer in the development of next-generation technology solutions for enterprise businesses.